 We have a tendency to view the world from motor vehicles, and thus to envision three miles as a negligible distance.
 In actual fact, from the perspective of a wilderness explorer, its a considerable amount of ground to walk over.
 Remove any roads that might happen to be in the hex and you make travel more difficult, and thus it takes even more time to poke around every heap of rocks and along every river bank.

-In a hex 20 miles across, even if there were a sizeable city in it, a large party people hunting all day could fail to find a herd of elephants, much less something small like a raiding party of half a dozen trolls.
+In a hex 20 miles across, even if there were a sizeable city in it, a large party of people hunting all day could fail to find a herd of elephants, much less something small like a raiding party of half a dozen trolls.
 We just fail to recognize how big the world is, even on a tiny scale.

 Suppose I gave you a task, as a party member, to find the rakshasa hiding in the image shown above.
 He's in one of the villages; we don't know if he's posing as a holy person or if he's a recluse, or he's got the village by the throat and they're terrified to give him away.
 Go ahead, find him.